shaquille-galanto/screaming-architecture-nextjs/README.md

 - **Fix eslint errors on save**.
   - This will automatically fix eslint errors on the specific file you save.

+### 🔧 NextJS Config

+This project uses the default config of NextJS and just configured with [circular-dependency-plugin](https://www.npmjs.com/package/circular-dependency-plugin) in webpack to trace circular dependency errors easily.

 ### 🔧 Testing Environment